-- follow the corporation's rules - let the corporation know if they change their address - treat other members with respect - not behave in a disruptive way that significantly interferes with the operations of the corporation or of corporation meetings.
+- follow the corporation's rules. - let the corporation know if they change their address. - treat other members, directors and staff with courtesy and respect. - comply with the code of conduct adopted by the corporation (by resolution passed by members at a general meeting) from time to time. - not behave in a way that significantly interferes with the operation of the corporation or corporation meetings.